rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 - The [mushroom biome][wor-mushroom] art was completed
 - All puzzles for the main game are complete
 - More secrets have been added
-- Four out of the five [characters][wor-characters] are now in game
+- Four out of the five [characters][wor-characters] are now in the game
 - `SDL_mixer` was replaced with a custom Rust mixer built on top of [libsoundio][wor-libsoundio]
 - Numerous minor bug fixes and quality of life improvements, you can find